BlackOligarch/food_delivery/README.md

 ## Contributions
 Feel free to fork the repository and submit pull requests to suggest improvements or add features.
-For any queries, feel free to reach out via email.
+For any queries, feel free to reach out via [Linkedin](linkedin.com/in/godfredhammond/).

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.